Branch / Region

 How long have you been training in Taekwondo?
 And what got you started?

-I always was interested in learning a Martial Art and I was also looking for avenues to increase my fitness.
-I have been training for about six years in Taekwondo.
+I have always been interested in learning a Martial Art and I was also looking for avenues to increase my fitness.
+I have been training for over 15 years in Taekwondo.
 I started in another school but then moved to United Taekwondo when my other school closed in Canberra.